What To Do When Someone Hurts Your Feelings

 Counseling for hurt feelings

+Talking to a counselor or other mental health professional could be helpful when it seems difficult, or even impossible, to let go of hurt feelings.
 Sometimes deeper issues may cause us to feel unable to release feelings of hurt or anger.
 During these times, a counselor or therapist can help you get to the root of your feelings and guide you as you learn effective coping mechanisms.
-They can help you identify healthy ways to respond when someone hurts you so that you don’t turn to unhealthy habits such as depression eating or substance use.
+They can help you identify healthy ways to respond when someone hurts you so that you don’t turn to unhealthy habits such as substance use or emotional eating.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.